-If you were injured, you are entitled to receive reimbursement for the cost of the medical bills that you incurred that are a result of your wreck.
-If any doctor gives a medical opinion that future medical treatment is needed, then you are entitled to payment that covers the cost of your future medical needs that are caused by the car accident.
+If you were injured, you may receive reimbursement for the cost of the medical bills that you incurred that are a result of your wreck.
+If any doctor gives a medical opinion that you will need future medical treatment, then you may receive payment that covers the cost of your future medical needs.
 Your physical pain and suffering is something that cannot be undone.
-In our legal system, the only way to compensate you for the pain you’ve felt due to the negligence of another person is from money.
+In our legal system, money is the only form of redress for your injuries.

-How much money you are entitled to as a result of your pain is complicated and depends on multiple factors.
+How much money you receive as a result of your pain is complicated and depends on multiple factors.
 If you’ve suffered emotional trauma, especially if the trauma has caused you to seek counseling from a mental health professional, you are also entitled to compensation for your emotional harm.
 Time missed from work is also a category of damages.
 If you are no longer able to perform what are referred to as “activities of daily living” such as gardening or spending time with your children, then you are entitled for this loss.
-Punitive damages are losses that are designed to punish wrongful conduct, and occur in rare instances, and as a result this is an extra category of damages you may be entitled to.
+Juries and courts award punitive damages to punish wrongful conduct.

 What Should I Do Right After a Car Accident?

 Check for the condition of other passengers in the car with you, and if safe, make sure the other driver is also physically in a stable condition.
 If the cars are in a safe place, then call the police.
 If things remain cordial between you and the other driver, exchange insurance information with one another.
 Also, call the police so a report can be drafted by a police officer.